The university of tulsa Online Blog

 Written by: University of Tulsa • Sep 23, 2024

-Three nurses walking and talking in a medical facility.
+Nurses walking and talking in a medical facility.

-Nurses with a bachelor’s degree often have more job opportunities, earn higher salaries, and can provide a higher level of care than nurses with an associate degree.
-Understanding why a BSN is important in nursing starts with understanding the coursework involved, the benefits of earning a BSN, and the many potential career outcomes associated with the degree.
+Nurses with a Bachelor of Science in Nursing (BSN) degree often have more job opportunities, earn higher salaries, and can provide a higher level of care than nurses with an Associate Degree in Nursing (ADN).
+Understanding why a BSN is important in nursing starts with recognizing its scope, its many benefits, and the potential career outcomes associated with the degree.

 What Is a BSN Degree?